The Real Minero Tobala is spicier than other Tobala Mezcals, but not overly so. It has hints of chipotle, coconut, and orange.

 Real Minero Mezcal

 Real Minero is considered by many to be one of the world's finest Mezcal producers.
-The family has been making mezcal for several generations in Santa Catarina Minas, and they're known both in Mexico and abroad for creating some of the best bottles available.
-All of their mezcal is made in small clay pot stills, and almost all of it is rested in glass for several months before bottling, giving the mezcal a much softer character.
+The family has been making mezcal for several generations in Santa Catarina Minas, Oaxaca.
+Their mezcal is made in small clay pot stills, and almost all of it is rested in glass for several months before bottling, giving the mezcal a much softer character.
 Outside of creating great spirits, they also have one of the largest and most diverse sustainable agave reforestation programs.
 With the help of the community, they've been able to rescue several agave varieties that were previously thought to be extinct.
 The ABV of each batch may vary slightly, so check your bottle for details.
+In 2020, the brand began dropping the word "mezcal" from their labels and using the term "traditional" to replace the CRM "ancestral" designation.

 Read more about our visit to the Real Minero Agave Nursery and Palenque Tour.